 Our Annual Report

-How we made a difference in 2023-2024
+How we made a difference in 2024-2025 to children, young people and families living in poverty

 How we’re funded

 We are so grateful to everyone who raises money and donates to us.
-Your support allows us to invest in our vital work changing children’s lives for the better – thank you.
+Your support allows us to invest in our vital work changing children’s lives for the better, thank you.

 We are always impressed by the energy and commitment of people across the UK who choose to support us through undertaking runs, hikes, treks, abseils, parachute jumps and other wonderfully imaginative ways of raising money to help change childhoods.
+At the London Marathon we had our largest ever team with 203 people running for us.
+They raised over £325,000 and we’re so grateful for the time and effort they put into raising this amazing amount of money.

 Retail and trading